mckeeh3/akka-java-cluster-persistence/README.md

 The Maven command builds the project and creates a self contained runnable JAR.

+### Cassandra Installation

+TODO make sure to mention creating all of the tables

 ### Run a cluster (Mac, Linux)

 The project contains a set of scripts that can be used to start and stop individual cluster nodes or start and stop a cluster of nodes.